teamairship/react-native-fastlane/README.md

 #### **Step 4** - Configure Environment Variables

-3. Configure Schemes
 - Main Scheme
   - In the main menu, select Product > Scheme > Manage Schemes.
   - Click on the main project scheme and click the Edit button.
   - Expand the Build menu and click on Pre-actions.
   - Click the + sign and select New Run Script Action.
   - In the field, copy and paste `echo ".env.production" > /tmp/envfile`
 - Staging Scheme
   - In the main menu, select Product > Scheme > Manage Schemes.
   - Click on the \*.staging project scheme and click the Edit button.
   - Expand the Build menu and click on Pre-actions.
   - Click the + sign and select New Run Script Action.
   - In the field, copy and paste `echo ".env.staging” > /tmp/envfile`
 - Develop Scheme
   - In the main menu, select Product > Scheme > Manage Schemes.
   - Click on the \*.develop project scheme and click the Edit button.
   - Expand the Build menu and click on Pre-actions.
   - Click the + sign and select New Run Script Action.
   - In the field, copy and paste `echo ".env” > /tmp/envfile`

 ### **Android**